ArcturusSky/holbertonschool-higher_level_programming/python-everything_is_object/README.md

 **Risks related to aliasing:**

-1. Unintended side effects: Modifications made through one alias affect all other aliases, which can lead to bugs if not anticipated.
+1. **Unintended side effects**: Modifications made through **one** alias **affect all other aliases**, which can lead to bugs if not anticipated.
-2. Difficulty in tracking changes: In large programs, it can be challenging to keep track of all aliases and their potential modifications.
+2. **Difficulty in tracking changes**: In large programs, it can be challenging to keep track of all aliases and their potential modifications.
-3. Concurrency issues: In multi-threaded programs, aliasing can lead to race conditions if multiple threads modify the same object simultaneously.
+3. **Concurrency issues**: In multi-threaded programs, aliasing can lead to race conditions if multiple threads modify the same object simultaneously.

 ### Cloning

 **Creating an independent copy to avoid conflicts**

-Cloning allows you to create an independent copy of an object, preventing modifications to the copy from affecting the original object.
+**Cloning** allows you to create an **independent copy** of an object, preventing modifications to the copy from affecting the original object.

 ```python
 # Example of cloning